JanX2/ShortcutRecorder/README.md

 ## Next Steps

-- The Demo playground covers the most useful parts of the framework
+- The Documentation playground covers all parts of the framework
-- Play with the Inspector app (extremely useful to debug custom styles!)
+- The Inspector app gives hands-on experience and is extremely useful for development of custom styles
-- Public API is throughoutly documented
 - Read about [Styling](https://github.com/Kentzo/ShortcutRecorder/wiki/Styling) and special notes regarding [Cocoa's Key Equivalents](https://github.com/Kentzo/ShortcutRecorder/wiki/Cocoa-Key-Equivalents).

 ## Questions